kubesphere/website/content/en/docs/devops-user-guide/how-to-use/role-and-member-management.md

 ## Prerequisites

 At least one DevOps project has been created, such as `demo-devops`.
 Besides, you need an account of the `admin` role (e.g. `devops-admin`) at the DevOps project level.
-See [Create Workspace, Project, Account and Role](../../../quick-start/create-workspace-and-project/) if it is not ready yet.

 ## Built-in Roles